oskardudycz/event-driven.io/content/posts/2026-07-20--throw-result-or-neither/index.en.md

 );
 ```

-Every command uses the existing `addProductItem` decision and sees the provisional state produced by the previous accepted line.
-That allows the cart-limit rule to work across the complete record.
-Persistence waits until every line has been accepted.
+Every command uses the existing `addProductItem` decision and sees the provisional state produced by the previous accepted products.
+That allows us to apply our own rules and also handle [idempotence correctly](/en/idempotent_command_handling/).
+Persistence waits until every command has been accepted.

-Implementing that directly requires holding accepted events in memory and using them to build the state for the next decision.
-Only after the last line has been accepted can the application append them together.
+After batch processing, we can gather the result events.
+What's more, each operation should use the state with the applied event from the previous command.
+We store the result in the shopping carts as a single atomic batch once the last command has been handled.

 Technically it’s the same command logic, just wrapped with foreach, as we now have a sequence of decisions instead of the single one.

-If every line is accepted, the handler appends their events together to that cart stream.

 What should happen if we encounter unwanted scenarios?
 So e.g. `ProductItemOutOfStock` or `ShoppingCartItemLimitReached`?
 Should we stop processing or continue?
 Let me be a consultant for a moment: It depends!
 Fine, but on what?
 On your business logic.